vigoren/foundryvtt-simple-calendar/simple-calendar-docs/docs/faq.md

 ### Pathfinder 2E

-Pathfinder 2E implements its own calendaring solution that is not easily integrated with.
-In most instances Simple Calendar will sync correctly with the PF2E world clock, provided the configuration setting ["Pathfinder 2E: World Time Sync"](https://simplecalendar.info/pages/calendar-configuration/index/general-settings.html#pathfinder-2e-world-clock-sync) is enabled in Simple Calendar.
+Simple Calendar will sync properly with Pathfinder 2E's world clock in 99% of cases, provided the ["Pathfinder 2E: World Time Sync"](https://simplecalendar.info/pages/calendar-configuration/index/general-settings.html#pathfinder-2e-world-clock-sync) setting is enabled in Simple Calendar.

 There are a few edge cases where time in Simple Calendar will be off by a day from the PF2E World Clock.
-This has to do with how each addresses leap years and is not easily fixed from the side of PF2E.
+This has to do with how [each addresses leap years and is not easily fixed from the side of PF2E](https://github.com/foundryvtt/pf2e/issues/1772).

 ### SmallTime